MicrosoftDocs/learn/learn-pr/azure/automate-deployments-github-actions-azure/includes/5-exercise-configure-github-deployments.md

     sqlcmd -S [server-name].database.windows.net -P [password] -U cloudadmin -d bus-db
     ```

 1. In sqlcmd to the right, copy and paste the following script to import the flat file of routes data.
-For more details on what is done here, review the previous module.

     ```sql
     ALTER DATABASE SCOPED CREDENTIAL AzureBlobCredentials